boulderwhis/Demsun/ReadMe.md

 # The Democratic Sun
-an app that uses microdonations to from individual citizens to lobby the federal govt
+an app that uses microdonations from individual citizens to lobby the federal govt